anbilly19/Confluence/README.md

 If you want to run it on local machine you can use <code>pip</code> to install all the libraries mentioned above

+or

+An easier way to run the project would be on Google Colab

+Run the <code>main_with_examples.ipynb</code> file for optimum performance.
+The other script might be buggy